joshchen984/WriteMyVideo-Backend/CONTRIBUTING.md

 ## Production

-Text2Video is deployed on DigitalOcean
+WriteMyVideo is deployed on DigitalOcean

 - Create a `.env.production` file in the root directory containing this: